-Clinical and Translational Medicine (2020)
+Journal: Clinical and Translational Medicine (2020)

-Institution: Shengjing Hospital of China Medical University, China
+Institution: Shengjing Hospital of China Medical University

-Cell Line: U251, U373 (U251 – human glioblastoma astrocytoma, U373 – human glioblastoma astrocytoma)
+Cell Lines: U251, U373 (U251 – human glioblastoma astrocytoma, U373 – human glioblastoma astrocytoma)

-Conclusions: 40 % of primary intracranial tumors are glioma and is the most common primary tumor.
+Summary: 40 % of primary intracranial tumors are glioma and is the most common primary tumor.
 Additionally, it is hard to treat as it is invasive and prone to recurrence.
 Thus in this paper, D. Wang with colleagues have studied what is the role of SUMOylation, expression, and interaction in vasculogenic mimicry, which is a blood supply channel in glioma.
 Authors have shown that UBE21/PUM2/CEBPD/DSG2 gene expression plays a crucial role in regulating glioma vasculogenic mimicry.
 In this study, HoloMonitor M4 was used to study glioma cell migration capacity after transfection.